pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

         * What is open source software?
 * Appendix

 Documentation can be made in German language.
-There is no minimum or maximu number of pages.
+There is no minimum or maximum number of pages.

 > A Pamasol Microsoft Word Template can be requested from the instructor.